dtfung/Custom-Frogger-Game/README.md

 ####Player collision with water

 Defined in Player.prototype.update = function(dt) {}.
 An if statement was used to implement this feature.
+If the player reaches the water, the game is won and it starts over with the player being reset to its initial position.